IsmailAbousalem/IsmailAbousalem/README.md

 Here You Will Find A Technical Overview of Me!

-I am currently a Software Developer Intern @ElementOne Digital.
+- I am currently a Software Developer Intern @ElementOne Digital.
 I do the project management, gathering project requirements for the development team based on client needs.
 I am currently re-branding the company webpage using Webflow and custon HTML & CSS.

+- I am an INIT Build team member @FIU working on our Web Development projec; an online collaboration platform for computer science students where they create teams based on the skills that they need to build projects that will change their future!

+- In my "Projects" repository you can view my project "Connect!", a social media application

 | Programming Languanges